 The drawback of these decks is the fact that they are expensive.
 A pro would likely charge $15 per linear foot for material, plus the cost of design, framing, and labour.
 That being said, what you spend on the material you’ll save on maintenance fees down the line.
 Based on the state of your home, your budget, and other factors, a pro will help you determine whether the upfront cost is worth it in the long run.

 In a few short months, it’ll be summer once again, meaning it’s time to get your deck project started with the help of a HomeStars pro.
+We’ve got 5 reasons why you should leave the deck building to the pros.
 After all, what better way to enjoy the longer days and warmer nights than on a beautiful new deck in the comfort of your own backyard?

 Cover image courtesy of Kemptville Rona.